parallelworks/parsl_mpi/run_on_cluster/ufs-gfs/install/README.md

 To launch a regression test, we use the `ufs-weather-model/tests/rt.sh` framework.
 To launch a single test, try the following:
 1. Set the date of the baseline to compare to in `ufs-weather-model/tests/bl_date.conf`.
-   I set `export BL_DATE=20240426` since it is present in the cloud data bucket.
+   I set `export BL_DATE=20240426` or `20240821` since it is present in the cloud data bucket.
+There are more recent dates in the repo but they are only available on-prem.
+   *IT IS NOT SUFFICIENT TO EXPORT THIS IN YOUR ENV - IT MUST BE IN `bl_date.conf`.*
 2. Due to the `$PW_CSP` environment variable, `ufs-weather-model/tests/detect_machine.sh`
    detects whether the cluster is on GCP, AWS, or Azure and assigns it a `noaacloud` `MACHINE_ID`.
 3. Adjust four key paths in `rt.sh` under the `noaacloud` `MACHINE_ID` `case` switch.
 In particular,